Last Session: Saturday, 13 March 2021¶

 As part of Free Jazz III, www⁄Improvisation and Control explores machine listening’s history in computer music, and the evolving dynamics between improvisation and control.www⁄(documentation)

 Machine Listening is presented by Liquid Architecture, and developed in partnership with Melbourne Law School, ANU School of Art & Design,Unsound, and NTU Centre for Contemporary Art Singapore.

 Liquid Architecture thank our supporters Australia Council for the Arts, Creative Victoria, City of Melbourne.
 The project has also received funding from the Australia Research Council.

 This project takes place online, and across multiple unceded Indigenous Lands.
-Liquid Architecture acknowledges the people of the Kulin Nations as the custodians of the lands on which we work.
-We pay our respects to indigenous Elders, past, present and emerging.
+Liquid Architecture acknowledges the people of the Kulin Nation as the custodians of the lands on which we work.
+We pay our respects to Indigenous Elders, past, present and emerging.